radiac/docker0s/docs/usage.rst

 The host manifest can be set using ``d0s use`` - for example::

+    # Use foo.yml in the current dir and create an alias
-    $ d0s use foo.yml --alias=foo
+    d0s use foo.yml --alias=foo

-    Manifest alias "foo" saved
-    Now using manifest foo.yml
+    # Swap tp to bar.yml
-    $ d0s use bar.yml
+    d0s use bar.yml

-    Was using manifest foo.yml
-    Now using manifest bar.yml
+    # Swap back to foo using the alias
-    $ d0s use foo
+    d0s use foo

-    Was using manifest bar.yml
-    Was using manifest foo.yml
+    # Stop using a default
-    $ d0s use
+    d0s use

-    Was using manifest foo.yml
-    Now using no manifest
+    # Clear the foo alias
-    $ d0s use --alias=foo
+    d0s use --alias=foo
-    Manifest alias "foo" cleared

 This is saved to the docker0s user config, so will take effect across all active shell sessions, and will persist across sessions and reboots.
 In this way it is somewhat